StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/day_of_week_iso.md

 ## Description

-Returns the ISO standard weekday number for a given date.

-The date parameter must be of the DATE or DATETIME type.
+Returns the ISO standard day of the week for the specified date as an integer within the range of `1` to `7`.
+In this standard, `1` represents Monday, and `7` represents Sunday.

 ## Syntax